English Grammar for ESL learners

 - The manager finished writing the report, then left.

-- My father gave up smoking last year and feels better now.
+- My father gave up smoking last year.

 - Can you image walking such a long distance?